bullejos/visualizing-an-imbricate-thrust-system/README.md

 ### Download the code

-The code can be found in the repository, it can be downloaded as ZIP by clicking in the geen Code button.
-The necessary files are the notebook knn.ipynb and the auxiliar module functions.py.
+The code can be found in the repository, it can be downloaded as ZIP by clicking in the green Code button.
+The necessary file is the notebook visualizing_an_imbricate_thrust_system.ipynb.
+In this notebook we use libraries and packages like: plotlib, matplotli, pandas, numpy, sympy, etc. that are included at the begining.
+But we also use the file bezier.py from the repository https://github.com/torresjrjr/Bezier.py.